-Keep in mind: Point out to your employees at the right moment (preferably at the "most teachable moment") the possibilities for improvement.
+Keep in mind: Advise your employees at the right moment (preferably at the "most teachable moment") for the possibilities to improve.
 Use positive feedback to increase the identification and learning success of the measure, e.g. when the employee reports a suspicious e-mail to IT support.
 This increases the good feeling of being able to contribute something to the information security.

 Guido Gans, Udo's secretary, is angry.
 He received the first phishing e-mail about the company's moving out, sent in Udo's name.
 Actually, he was in charge of planning the move and now thinks that he was passed over by his boss.
 The atmosphere between them was already tense anyway and was further poisoned by this.

 Keep in mind: Some employees have a problem with e-mails being sent in their name during the phishing simulation.
-Please inform the relevant employees in advance about this fact and give them the opportunity to object to the use of your name.
+Please inform the relevant employees in advance about this and give them the opportunity to reject to the use of their name.

 Now the works council is getting involved.
 He noticted the phishing simulation and is threatening with consequences.
 After all, the IT department could see the behaviour of each individual person and use this information to monitor their behaviour and performance.
 The works council enforces that the data already recorded should be deleted and the results should not be used further.

 Keep in mind: Get the works or staff council on board as early as possible and consider any questions that arise.
 Consent or a collective agreement is usually not legally required, but it can significantly ease the situation.
 The results of the phishing simulation should also be evaluated on a group basis - this protects the individual employee on the one hand, but on the other hand allows the results to be meaningful.